-Speedstack ×
+Speedstack \times

 You are about to start a new project.
-Clicki the current project.
-Click Cancel if you do
+Clicking OK will discard all data in the current project.
+Click Cancel if you do not wish to continue.

 OK Cancel

 Supply the descriptions in the New Stackup File Properties dialog.